No - it's easy! When it comes to growing tomatoes, you’ve got three choices:

-- grow tomatoes from seeds indoors while it’s still cold outside
+1. Grow tomatoes from seeds indoors while it’s still cold outside.

-- buy tomato plants from a nursery or garden center once the weather is warm enough
+3. Buy tomato plants from a garden center or online vendor once the weather is warm enough

 Growing tomatoes from seeds is easy.
 It just takes planning and a bit of stick-to-it-ive-ness.
 You’ll soon find out that you can grow tomatoes yourself for a lot less and they taste much better than what you find in the grocery store.

 Cheaper plants.
 You can save money by starting your tomatoes from seed if you like to grow lots of tomatoes or if you like to try different varieties.
 You can also save money by making your own planting mix.
-You won’t save money if you buy designer starter mix or use top-of-the-line seed starter trays.
+Or you can buy inexpensive starter mix or seed starter trays.
 Bonus money saver: when you start tomatoes from seed, you get stronger tomato plants for less.

 More variety.
 There are more than thousands of varieties of tomatoes.
 It’s fun to try to new kinds!